Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies

 As mentioned earlier, the presence and frequency of metal-rich stars provide vital insights into the environments of star-forming regions, a point also highlighted in other studies.
 In a recent study by \citet{Sandford2024}, the authors offer an analytical prediction of the galactic evolution of the UFD galaxy Eridanus II (Eri II), suggesting that the abundance of metal-rich stars is a key indicator of various physical processes.
 They specifically assessed the influence of Type Ia SNe, which promote the formation of metal-rich stars by increasing iron yields, examining their effects on both the MDF and the $\rm [Mg/Fe]-[Fe/H]$ space.
 Similarly, \citet{Ting2024} showed that analyzing the $\rm [\alpha/Fe]-[Fe/H]$ space can reveal whether dwarf galaxies experienced bursty star formation.
 However, in our simulations, Type Ia SNe are so rare that they had little effect, and the “knee” feature in the $\rm [\alpha/Fe]-[Fe/H]$ plane was not observed.
 This low frequency of Type Ia SNe is mainly due to the small stellar mass of our UFD analogs.
-Nevertheless, given that Type Ia SNe are not well constrained (e.g., \citealp{Dubay2024, Alexander2024}), it would be interesting to examine whether the frequent Type Ia SNe depending on the delay-time to be triggered will change the MDF and the amount of high-metallicity stars in UFDs.
+Nevertheless, given that Type Ia SNe are not well constrained (e.g., \citealp{Dubay2024, Alexander2024}), it would be interesting to examine whether frequent Type Ia SNe, depending on the delay time distribution, alter the MDF and the abundance of high-metallicity stars in UFDs.